-Candice Nguyen joined NBC 7 in October 2013.
-Prior to that she spent more than two years at XETV.
+Candice Nguyen is an award-winning journalist for NBC 7.
 In April 2014 Candice was honored with an Edward R. Murrow Award for the News Series - ‘Missing for Decades’ following the story of David Amaya, the man who was kidnapped and taken to Mexico decades ago and in 2013 tried to come back to America not knowing he was a U.S. citizen.
 Candice broke the story and continued covering it as developments unfolded.
 Her reporting helped reunite Amaya with his mother.
 That year she was also nominated for an Emmy and won an SPJ San Diego award for her breaking news coverage of the Colorado theater suspect's San Diego connection.

 Originally from the Bay Area, Candice began her career as a local newspaper writer.
 She wrote a weekly column documenting her travels through Beijing, Shanghai, the United Kingdom and West Africa.
 In Ghana, she produced a documentary on Liberian ex-child soldiers coming to terms with their war-torn pasts.